 Jasmine Road is modeled after the very successful Thistle Farms nonprofit which was founded in Nashville, TN, by Episcopal priest Becca Stevens over 20 years ago.
-When Jasmine Road’s first safe house opens its doors, it will join over 30 Thistle Farms sister agencies around the country in offering a transformative two-year residential program with an innovative social enterprise component, the first of its kind in Greenville.
+Jasmine Road joins over 30 Thistle Farms’ sister agencies around the country in offering a transformative two-year residential program with an innovative social enterprise component, the first of its kind in Greenville.

 Thistle Farms has demonstrated an 84% graduation rate for those who complete the initial orientation phase, and 62% of graduates stay in long-term stable housing, working and sober.
-Jasmine Road will be modeled after Thistle Farms successful program which provides:
+Jasmine Road is modeled after Thistle Farms successful program which provides:

 - “Housing First” before other voluntary supportive services.

 - A two-year stay without a financial burden; time for true healing.

 - Trauma-informed therapy and medical and dental health services, in addition to drug and alcohol rehabilitation.